• Skip to primary navigation

 Cornstarch is known as cornflour in the UK and is used to thicken sauces

-You may also like these recipes from the Zaatar and Zaytoun collection
+Other recipes you might like from the Zaatar and Zaytoun collection:

 Reader Interactions